SAP-samples/teched2023-IN264/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/Save_as_New_1.png) <br>
 c.
 Click on More options and Choose “Save As New Project” <br>
   i.
 Choose the option for Select Version as “Editable Version” <br>
   ii.
+Give a different project name "New Hire Onboarding Experience - Enterprise Automation IN264-XXX" where XXX will be your last 3 digits of your user id , say for example, it will be "New Hire Onboarding Experience - Enterprise Automation IN264-000" if your user is 000  <br>
-Give a different project name and description if required  <br>
+  iii Give description if required <br>
-  iii.
+  iv.
 Click on “Save as new” <br>
 <br>![](/exercises/ex2/images/Save_as_New_2.png) <br>
 A new project is saved now. <br>